aws-samples/aws-hpc-recipes/recipes/res/res_demo_env/docs/README.md

 In order to launch an entire cloud stack for a RES environment you can [launch a full RES stack](full_stack_usage.md).
 This will launch a cloud stack that includes the "Batteries Included" (`bi.yaml`) script then it automatically uses those outputs to install the Research And Engineering Studio (`ResearchAndEngineeringStudio.json`) template.

+There are a number of RES template stack inputs that can be taken right from the `bi.yaml` root stack Outputs:
+ - EnvironmentName
+ - ActiveDirectoryName
+ - ADShortName
+ - LDAPBase
+ - LDAPConnectionURI
+ - UsersOU
+ - GroupsOU
+ - SudoersOU
+ - SudoersGroupName
+ - ComputersOU
+ - SharedHomeFilesystemId
+ - ACMCertificateARNforWebApp
+ - CertificateSecretARNforVDI
+ - PrivateKeySecretARNforVDI

+The pull down input parameters are:
+ - VpcId
+ - PrivateSubnets
+ - PublicSubnets

+These become automatically populated in the drop downs.

+These input parameters have to be manually added:
+ - ServiceAccountUsername: for a `bi.yaml` created environment this will be `admin`
+ - CustomDomainNameforWebApp: this comes from Route53's subdomains such as `web.person.people.aws.dev`
+ - CustomDomainNameforVDI: this comes from Route53's subdomains such as `vdc.person.people.aws.dev`

 ## Learn how to manage Users and Groups

 This is a small tutorial for managing Active Directory (AD) users and groups.